 10. DAOs/ Decentralized Autonomous Organizations

-A decentralized autonomous organization is an institution that operates as per encoded rules that are transparent, and is controlled by the members of the organization instead of a centralized authority.
+A decentralized autonomous organization is an institution that operates as per encoded rules that are transparent.
+It is controlled by the members of the organization instead of a centralized authority.
 Some well-known platforms within the DeFi world have launched DAOs to provide their user-bases with decentralized governance powers, run financial operations and fundraise among other things; Compound Finance and MakerDAO being two of the foremost examples.

 The peer-to-peer payment system is one of the basic features of decentralized finance, since it also happens to be a key quality of the blockchain tech.
 DeFi payment networks allow all users to trade directly with each other, with no intermediary intervention required.
-DeFi payment solutions can create a convenient financial system for the large part of the global population that’s still unbanked or underbanked; plus, they can convert the current market structures to benefit all parties involved in the trades.
+DeFi payment solutions can create a convenient financial system for the large part of the global unbanked or underbank population.
+Plus, they can convert the current market structures to benefit all parties involved in the trades.

 12. Decentralized Marketplaces

-DeFi protocols have already been used to back online marketplaces so they can serve consumers worldwide and all functions become a lot easier – from payments to the exchange of products.
-The open source structure allows rules governing the marketplace to be transparent and visible to everyone operating on the network, and the combination of DeFi’s transparency and immutability make sure that features such as customer ratings and reviews are completely honest and indubitable.
+DeFi protocols have already been used to back online marketplaces so they can serve consumers worldwide.
+All functions become a lot easier – from payments to the exchange of products.
+The open source structure allows rules governing the marketplace to be transparent and visible to everyone operating on the network.
+Plus, the combination of DeFi’s transparency and immutability make sure that features such as customer ratings and reviews are completely honest and indubitable.

-The DeFi space, at its current stage, faces some issues, foremost of them being the fact that the system structure isn’t yet ready for mundane use – which is why it hasn’t been capable of replacing the traditional financial systems in the mainstream markets yet.
-However, as decentralized finance continues to grow and keeps widening its horizons incessantly to introduce financial uses and opportunities never imagined before, it’s undeniable DeFi already holds the potential to revolutionize financial sectors on a global scale.
+The DeFi space, at its current stage, faces some issues.
+The foremost of them being the fact that the system structure isn’t yet ready for mundane use.
+It’s why it hasn’t been replacing the traditional financial systems in the mainstream markets yet.
+However, decentralized finance continues to grow and widens its horizons to introduce financial uses and opportunities never imagined before.
+It’s undeniable DeFi already holds the potential to revolutionize financial sectors on a global scale.